Joecstarr/thesis/sections/introduction/overview.md

 #### Background

-This part gives historical and rigorous groundings in the knot theory needed for the rest of the thesis.
+This chapter gives historical and rigorous groundings in the knot theory needed for the rest of the thesis.
 This includes definitions for knots and tangles, as well as a sampling of notations and invariants for knots and tangles.

 #### Tabulation

-This part describes the methodology for the tabulation of tangles.
-The part is broken down into two chapters, the first contains the methodology used for tabulation of historically well-understood tangles, while the second describes the methodology for the tabulation of the more general algebraic (arborescent) tangles.
+This chapter describes the methodology for the tabulation of tangles.
+The chapter is broken down into two chapters, the first contains the methodology used for tabulation of historically well-understood tangles, while the second describes the methodology for the tabulation of the more general algebraic (arborescent) tangles.
 For each class of tangle addressed, the definition and classification is given, followed by the theoretical and computational generation strategy.

-#### Software
+#### Architecture Of A Knot Theory Software Toolbox

-This part describes the software created for the tabulation.
-The part begins with a description of a software process.
-Following The process description we will give an overview of the system design.
-The process and design given in this part are intended to be used in this work as well as generically for undergraduate research projects.
-The part concludes with a description of the presentation layer for the tangle table, a web interface similar to KnotInfo [@livingstonKnotInfoTableKnot2025].
+This chapter describes the software created for the tabulation.
+The chapter begins with an overview of the system design for a general purpose "knot theory software toolbox".
+The design given in this chapter are intended to be used in this work as well as generically for research projects, including undergraduate research projects.
+The chapter concludes with a description of the presentation layer for the tangle table, a web interface similar to KnotInfo [@livingstonKnotInfoTableKnot2025].

 #### Future Work and Undergraduate Research

-The final part of this thesis gives an overview of future work to be done on tangle tabulation.
-The part has a particular emphasis on outlining project plans for undergraduate research in tangle tabulation.
+The final chapter of this thesis gives an overview of future work to be done on tangle tabulation.
+The chapter has a particular emphasis on outlining project plans for undergraduate research in tangle tabulation.